 One of the jobs we have on our to-do list for our time on land is to re-paint the topsides.
-From a distance the old paint haven’t looked that bad but looking closely there have been a lot of “bubbles” beneath the paint.
 As we also have done some plastic repairs on the attachments on deck it felt like a good idea to re-paint the topsides.

 So when we were finished sanding below the waterline we just continued with the topsides.
 Our plan is to paint the topsides first and finish them and then continue painting below the waterline.
 This way the hull will get maximum time to dry out before we seal it up with epoxy primer.

 We spent a lot of days sanding, even spent the entire Midsummer weekend by the boat instead of celebrating (Midsummer is one of the biggest holidays in Sweden), but at least we ate herring by the dock.

 After the sanding was done, we have continued with fixing the final damages above the waterline and started adding putty on the places were it is necessary.
 Right now we are a bit unlucky with the weather though.
 From being around 25-30 degrees Celsius the temperature have dropped to around 15-20 with rain almost everyday.